-The Sketch UI Kit is a collection of Sketch files containing all the elements found in the GUIs.
-These elements are identical to the HTML elements used in the GUI framework.
+The Sketch UI Kit is a collection of Sketch files containing all the elements found in the GUI Framework.
+These elements are identical to the HTML elements.
 You can use these elements in your designs as and when you need them.
-A huge amount of time and effort has gone into developing these elements to ensure they’re on-brand, accessible, aligned with the GUIs and work in our multi-brand design system.
+A huge amount of time and effort has gone into developing these elements to ensure they’re on-brand, accessible, responsive and work in our multi-brand design system.

 Why should I use the Sketch UI Kit?

-If you don’t use the Sketch UI Kit or choose to ignore or alter the styles you’ll be diluting the digital brand and fragmenting customer journey.
-Developers will have to apply CSS overrides or re-code elements.
+If you don’t use the Sketch UI Kit or choose to ignore or tweak the elements you’ll be diluting the digital brand and fragmenting customer journey.
+Developers will have to apply CSS overrides or re-code elements from scratch.
 This will require additional QA, accessibility testing and regression testing.
-Consistency, quality and efficiency will be lost which will add time and cost money.
+Consistency and efficiency will be lost which will increase time and costs.

 I’m designing a native app.
 Do I still use the Sketch UI Kit?

 There’s no reason not to.
-The visual style of the GUI framework elements applies to all user interfaces.
+The visual style of the elements in the GUI Framework applies to all user interfaces.
 This is our digital brand.
-In some cases you may prefer to use native UI elements.
+In some cases you may want to use native UI elements.
 This is OK, just be aware that your design needs to align with the digital brand and it’s part of larger customer journey which must be consistent.

-What if the element I need is not in the UI Kit?
+What if the element I need is not in the Sketch UI Kit?

-The GUI framework covers the core UI elements common to most user interfaces.
-Every project generally requires bespoke components that are not available in the GUIs.
+The GUI Framework covers the core UI elements common to most user interfaces.
+Every project generally requires bespoke components that are not available in the GUI Framework.
 If that’s the case, knock yourself out, just don’t reinvent what’s already been done.

-Because that’s what designers want to use.
 Sketch has become the tool of choice for both UX and Visual designers.
-Right now Sketch has the land grab.
-Who knows how long this will last.
+Right now Sketch has the land grab, when this situation changes we’ll respond and adapt accordingly.